Specialized. Adaptive. Symbiotic.

 A board certified toxicologist with nearly two decades of industry experience, I work with clients to communicate their complex technical concepts in a voice and format suited to their needs.
 I am the author of multiple book chapters and peer-reviewed journal articles and have extensive experience ghost writing manuscripts pertaining to pharmaceutical and medical device development.

-Public health, including the ways in which environmental pollution impacts human health, is my scientific focus.
-Both my bachelor’s degree in Environmental Toxicology and Ph.D. in Pharmacology and Toxicology are from the University of California, Davis.
+My bachelor’s degree in Environmental Toxicology and my Ph.D. in Pharmacology and Toxicology are both from the University of California, Davis.
 My doctoral work received recognition by the Society of Toxicology with the Mary O. Amdur award for contributions in the area of environmental health.